Stono Rebellion: Local factors

 Since 1708, the majority of the population of the South Carolina colony were enslaved Africans, as importation of slaves from Africa had increased in recent decades with labor demand for the expansion of cotton and rice cultivation as commodity export crops.
-Historian Ira Berlin has called this the Plantation Generation, noting that South Carolina had become a "slave society", with slavery central to its economy.
+Historian Ira Berlin has called this the Plantation Generation, noting that South Carolina had become a "slave society", as opposed to a "society with slaves", with slavery central to its economy.
 Planters bought slaves taken from Africa to satisfy the increased demand for labor.
 Most slaves were Black Africans.
 Many in South Carolina were from the Kingdom of Kongo, which had converted to Catholicism in the 15th century.
 Numerous slaves had first been sold into slavery in the West Indies (in particular, Barbados) before being sold to South Carolina.

 With the increase in slaves, colonists tried to regulate their relations, but there was always negotiation in this process.
 Slaves resisted by running away or initiating work slowdowns and revolts.
 At the time, Georgia was still an all-white colony, without slavery.
 South Carolina worked with Georgia to strengthen patrols on land and in coastal areas to prevent fugitives from reaching Spanish Florida.
 In the Stono case, the slaves may have been inspired by several factors to mount their rebellion.
 Spanish Florida offered freedom to fugitive slaves from the Southern Colonies; successive governors in the colony had issued proclamations offering freedom for fugitive slaves in Florida in exchange for converting to Catholicism and serving for a period in the colonial militia.
 As a line of defense for Spanish Florida's largest settlement of St. Augustine, the settlement of Fort Mose was established by the colonial government to house fugitive slaves who had reached the colony.
 Stono was 150 mi from the Florida line.

 A malaria epidemic had recently killed many whites in Charleston, weakening the power of slaveholders.
 Lastly, historians have suggested the slaves organized their revolt to take place on Sunday, when planters would be occupied in church and might be unarmed.
 The Security Act of 1739 (which required all white males to carry arms even to church on Sundays) had been passed in August of that year in response to earlier runaways and minor rebellions, but it had not fully taken effect.
 Local officials were authorized to mount penalties against white men who did not carry arms after 29 September.